syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 ## Tilt Non Selected Items

 Set the `RotationAngle` property to decide the angle in which items should be rotated.
+The items can be populated as described [above](#add-carousel-Items)

 {% tabs %}

 {% highlight C# %}

 	SfCarousel carousel = new SfCarousel();
-	carousel.SelectedIndex=2;
 	carousel.Offset=20;
 	carousel.RotationAngle = 45;